nus-cs2103-AY2122S2/tp/docs/UserGuide.md

     - If you don't have it installed, you can follow [Oracle's JDK installation guide](https://docs.oracle.com/en/java/javase/11/install/installation-guide.pdf) for your operating system.
     - Also ensure that you have selected Java `11` as your default Java version.
-    - If you are not sure which version of Java that you currently have, you can follow [Java Manual](https://www.java.com/en/download/help/version_manual.html) to check.
+    - If you are not sure which version of Java that you currently have, you can follow this [Java Manual](https://www.java.com/en/download/help/version_manual.html) to check.

 2. Download the latest `InternBuddy.jar` from [here](https://github.com/AY2122S2-CS2103T-W14-3/tp/releases/download/v1.4.0/internbuddy.jar).